ratify-project/ratify-verifier-go/cosign/README.md

     - Verification options i.e. whether to expect SCTs (a service compliant with [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962)), Tlog entries, or signed timestamps and expected identity and digest to verify.

 3. Verification Key or Certificate
-    - Key-Based Verification: User provides a public key (e.g., PEM-encoded RSA, ECDSA, or Ed25519).
+    - Key-Based Verification: User provides a public key, certificate is not supported.
-    - Keyless Verification (Fulcio-based Certificate Verification): User provides the signing certificate (issued by Fulcio).
+    - Keyless Verification (Fulcio-based Certificate Verification): Retrieves Fulcio certificate(s) or certificate chain embeded in the signature.

-### Verification Output
+### Cosign Verifier Output

-Upon successful verification—meaning the signature is valid and all criteria are met—the output includes key information such as:
+The output format is defined by `ratify-go` and illustrates if the signature is valid and all criteria are met.
+It includes detailed information such as:

 - verification_success: Indicates if the verification was successful.

+- verifier reference:  The verifier that generated the result.

 - artifact_digest: The cryptographic hash of the artifact.